MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

 3. Create site columns for _Year_ and _Benefit Type_ columns and add those to your Content Type.

 4. Add the new Content Type to library.
-This should also add your site columns.
+(This should also add your site columns.)

-5. In Site Collection search, map the Crawled Properties to Managed Properties for both site columns.
+5. In Site Collection Search, map the Crawled Properties to Managed Properties for both Site Columns.
 Pay special attention to the *Year* column, which needs to be a date/time Managed Property.

 6. Add documents to the library, and make sure you populate the *Benefit Type* and *Year* values.